 Editor’s note: The grand patriarch and matriarch immigrated to America shortly after the turn of the 20th century.
 Franceso Ruffolo’s emigrated from Marano Marchesato province of Cosenzo Calabria.
-Rose (nee: Esposito) Ruffolo emigrated from Acerra in the province of Campania.
-They met, married and then resided at 1013 So.
+Rose (nee: Esposito) Ruffolo’s emigrated from Acerra, Calabria.
+They met, married and resided at 1013 So.
 Peoria Street.
 Their only son, Rosario “Russ” married Catherine “Kay” Battiata in 1949.
-Their three children:–Frank, Russell and Mary Rose were also born in Taylor Street’s Little Italy.
-The entire Ruffolo family eventually domiciled in Oak Park during the 1950s.
+Their three children:–Frank, Russell and Mary Rose were also born on Peoria Street in Little Italy.
+The entire family eventually domiciled in Oak Park.
 Kay’s parents, Peter and Mary Battiata, also emigrated from Sicily around the turn of the 20th century.
 The various family components presently reside in the DuPage County area where the matriarch of the family, Kay Ruffolo, still leads the tradition of gathering at midnight on Christmas Eve.

 Aside: Rose nee Esposito’s and her younger sister Josephine emigrated, with their mother, from Acerra Italy prior to WW1.
 Josephine is known through out Taylor Street’s Little Italy as Josie of Sheridan Park dame.